manoafixit/campusjams.github.io/index.md

 ### Feed Page
 [<img src="images/milestone3/m3feed.PNG">](https://manoafixit.meteorapp.com/#/feed)
 The feed page displays all the issues that have been submitted by every student.
 It shows the status of the issue, tags associated by with it, the poster, the number of likes, and the date it was submitted.
+Every user can edit or delete their own issues; however, the super admin(s) can delete any issues.

 #### Mobile Version